 In general, Blue-headed Vireo has a darker, blue/slate-colored head (forehead, crown and auriculars) than Cassin's.
 Head color of Cassin's tends to be grayer.
 The darker head of Blue-headed contrasts sharply with a whitish throat.
 The delineation between the malar/auriculars and the throat is usually clean cut and contrasting.
 Even dull Blue-headeds show a fairly clean, neat demarcation between the malar/auriculars and throat.
 Cassin’s, on the other hand, has a duller, grayer head color that shows little or less contrast with a dingier colored throat.
 STRONG WORD OF CAUTION As some of the photos below illustrate, this feature requires viewing from different angles and light.
 See Alta Tanner's photos below to see how the same bird can show quite a good contrast in one photo and less so in the next.
 A vireo in the canopy of a shaded tree as it moves in and out of the light could give an observer a misleading impression as to the contrast in just a brief view.
 As can be seen below, there is also overlap on this feature and so should only be used for identification in a suite of other supporting characteristics.

-A typical Blue-headed has bright lemon-yellow flanks.
-Even dull Blue-headeds tend to show yellowish flanks and vent.
-Cassin’s, on the other hand, usually have dingier flanks often with a greenish and or grayish hue.
-As can be seen in the photos below, there is overlap on this feature and so should only be used in a suite of supporting characteristics.
+A typical Blue-headed has bright lemon-yellow flanks and vent strap.
+Even dull Blue-headeds tend to show yellowish flanks and a vent strap with a brighter hue of yellow than the average Cassin's.
+Cassin’s usually have slightly dingier flanks, often with a greenish and or sometimes a grayish hue.
+Take a look at the photos below of dull Blue-headeds vs Cassin's to see the difference in hue of the yellow and especially notice the vent strap, often visible on even dull Blue-headeds.
+However, it appears there could be overlap on this feature and so should only be used in a suite of supporting characteristics.

 A typical Blue-headed has a fairly bright greenish back contrasting with the head.
 Cassin’s has a dingier, paler, often grayer back.
 There is overlap on this feature, especially with the alticola race of Blue-headed (see below).
 Also, some bright Cassin's can have quite bright backs (see photos below) and so this feature should only be used in a suite of supporting characteristics.